Skip to content

 How to read it

-RAG reduces but does not eliminate hallucinations: if the retriever surfaces a wrong snippet, the model may still amplify it.
-Pair RAG initiatives with fanout queries to see whether fixes hold across phrasings.
+RAG reduces hallucinations but does not remove them.
+If retrieval pulls a bad source, generation can still amplify it.
+Use fanout queries to test whether fixes hold across prompt variations.

 When to use